 People who engage in substance abuse are very likely to also have a co-occurring mental health disorder.
 In fact, an estimated 8.1 million adults — that’s 3.3 percent of all adults in the U.S. — had a mental illness and a substance use disorder in the past year, according to the 2015 National Survey on Drug Use and Health.

+People with certain psychiatric disorders tend to abuse particular substances.
+Common pairings include major depression with cocaine addiction and alcohol addiction with panic disorders.
 Also, people who have schizophrenia tend to abuse alcohol and engage in polydrug addiction.
 Individuals who struggle with borderline personality disorder tend to participate in episodic polydrug abuse.

 Yet, combinations vary greatly and depend on the individual user.
 However, the common reason people engage in substance abuse is to manage their mental health symptoms, a practice known as self-medicating.